stepanataccolade/docsv2/sources/gs_deploy_sample.md

 Now, go to micro-sample/blob/master/micro-www/public/views/home.html on GitHub.
 Make a simple edit, for example, change line 18 to "This is the best demo application!!".
 Commit your change.

-Here is what will happen -
+Here is what will happen:

 - The CI workflow will be triggered for micro-sample.
-This will create new Docker images and push them to your registry.
+This will create new Docker images and push them to your registry
-- Your Cell Manifest version will be automatically incremented as a result of detecting new image tags.
+- Your Cell Manifest version will be automatically incremented as a result of detecting new image tags
-- This triggers an auto deployment for your pipeline and demo-app is deployed with latest cell manifest version.
+- This triggers an auto deployment for your pipeline and demo-app is deployed with latest cell manifest version
-- You will see your Cell in Pipeline Status section show - Deployed version : 2.
+- You will see your Cell in Pipeline Status section show - *Deployed version : 2*
 - Click on the Cell link.
-You should see the text update in your deployed application.
+You should see the text update in your deployed application